MikeXydas/MDSimsEval/docs_src/index.rst

 MD_Feature_Extraction Documentation
 =================================================

+**The main goal of this package is to create a way of summarizing, describing and evaluating collections of MD simulations**

-**MD_Feature_Extraction** is a package I created as part of my undergraduate thesis that in a flexible way calculates useful metrics from Molecular Dynamics (MD) simulations, stores them and provides a number of methods for useful visualizations.
+**MD_Feature_Extraction** is a package I created as part of my undergraduate thesis that in a flexible way calculates useful metrics for **a collection of Molecular Dynamics (MD) simulations**, stores them and provides a number of methods for visualizations.

-**This package is use case specific**.The prerequisite of using this package is having **a number of MD simulations of two classes**.
+**This package is use case specific**.The prerequisite of using this package is having a number of MD simulations of two classes.
 In the case of my thesis I had a number of Agonist and Antagonist simulations.
 My goal was to extract known features of MD simulations and evaluate them on their ability to differentiate an agonist from an antagonist.